tjhickey724/compiler_design/notes/lex/regex2nfa.md

 Below is a program that converts regular expressions to NFAs with a liberal use of epsilon transitions.

+First we define some functions to generate parse trees from regular expression operators:
 ``` python
 def star(R):
     return ('star',R)